Lifelong learning for eligible employees and family members

-*The employee is also responsible for gathering the required signatures and submitting the application to the Human Resources Department before or on the deadlines.
-This also applies to submitting GIA Approvals granted by UNR HR to the participating NSHE institution to waive the relevant Tuition and/or Fees.
+*The employee is also responsible for gathering required signatures and submitting their application to the Human Resources Department on or before the deadlines listed above.
+This also applies to submittal of GIA Approvals granted by University of Nevada, Reno Human Resources to the participating NSHE institution to waive applicable tuition and/or fees.

 The following programs are not eligible or have restrictions to the Grants-in-Aid Benefit:

 - Pearson online sponsored courses in Social Work and Community Health Sciences are not eligible.